Scott-Simmons/taxes-compare/README.md

     90 day lookback window.
     Need to think about the details here.
     Mabye cacheing for popular currency pairs.
 4) Efficient computation of the effective tax rates.
-Step size etc. There might be a super fast approach.
     Essentially how to compute peicewise linear functions effectively.
-    May have to think about precomputed values too.
     May have to think about vectorisation.
     Likely within a "piece" linear interpolation would be the fastest way to compute.
 Assuming its optimised.
     Should absolutely not be doing a "search per query" just need to do one sweep.